Saturday, April 11, 2009

 "We gotta go dig up Dom."

-We've had better, and less life-threatening road trips: sneaking into the Scottsbluff Zoo's campground to spend the night, an off-off-road encounter with the Lunar Crater, and the annual trips to B-Fest.
-So I have a lot more stories to tell, but we're here to talk about a film, right?
+We've had better, and less life-threatening road trips: sneaking into the Scottsbluff Zoo's campground to spend the night, an off-off-road encounter with the Lunar Crater, and the annual trips to B-Fest offer too many a tale to tell here -- and we're here to talk about a film, anyways, right?
 Right.
-And as wild as my gang's adventures ever got, they failed to match the final epic blowout of the Groovers, a fictional group of foolhardy friends in Kevin Reynold's ultimate road trip movie,
+And as wild as my gang's adventures ever got, they failed to match the final epic blowout of the Groovers; a fictional group of foolhardy friends in Kevin Reynold's ultimate road trip movie, Fandango.

 Set in the summer of 1971, five University of Texas students, facing the draft and uncertain futures, decide to have one final blowout before joining the rat-race.
-Gardener (Kevin Costner), the leader of the Groovers, seems to be constantly on the move so he won't have time to think about the girl that he let get away.
+Gardener (Costner), the leader of the Groovers, seems to be constantly on the move so he won't have time to think about the girl that he let get away.
 Failing to meet academic standards, he has received his draft notice.
-Waggener (Sam Robards) was to marry the girl Gardener let get away but he, too, has received his draft notice, so he called the wedding off.
-Phillip Hicks (Judd Nelson) is in the ROTC and is pretty gung-ho about the war.
-Amid the chaos that follows, he tries and fails to be the voice of reason and maturity and comes off as a whiny schmuck.
-The others aren't listening anyway and are rounded out by Dorman (Chuck Bush), the gentle giant who is always full of surprises, and Lester (Brian Cesak), an honor student who spends the entire movie in a drunken coma.
+Waggener (Robards) was to marry the girl Gardener let get away, but he, too, has received his draft notice and has called the wedding off.
+Phillip Hicks (Nelson) is in the ROTC and is pretty gung-ho about the war in Vietnam.
+Amid the chaos that follows, he tries and fails to be the voice of reason and maturity but comes off as a whiny schmuck.
+The others aren't listening anyway and are rounded out by Dorman (Bush), the gentle giant who is always full of surprises, and Lester (Cesak), an honor student who spends the entire movie in a drunken coma.

 Piling into Phillip's Cadillac, the group blazes across the backwater of southern Texas, toward Mexico, leaving behind a trail of destruction and empty Lone Star beer bottles.
-We deduce that the Groovers made a similar trip when they were freshman, and after a brief respite, Gardener announces that it's time to head to the border and dig up Dom.
+Along the way, we easily deduce that the Groovers made a similar trip when they were freshman, and, after a brief respite, Gardener announces that it's time to head to the border and dig up Dom.

 Who or what Dom is will remain a mystery for awhile, but ignoring Phillip's protests, the group mounts up and heads for the burial site and their old, carnal stomping ground at Chata Ortegas for some margaritas and a chance to see the Donkey Lady again.
 There are a few hilarious detours along the way.
 The best is a pit-stop at the Pecos Parachute School where Phillip must proves his manhood by surviving a jump.
 Run by Truman Sparks (Marvin McIntyre), a Vietnam vet who is, shall we say, living better through chemistry, things go from bad to worse with a mix-up in the laundry, leaving those left on the ground to desperately try and communicate with the radioless plane that Phillip's parachute is nothing but a bunch of dirty socks.

 Fandango began as a student film project for writer and director Kevin Reynolds.
-Originally called Proof, somehow Steven Spielberg saw it, liked it, and helped finance its expansion into a feature length film.
-As you watch the end results, part of it will make you laugh -- trying to water-ski the Caddy behind a train comes to mind, and I really like the way Dorman carries the comatose Lester everywhere so he won't miss anything.
-But you there's also a sense of melancholy as there are just as many scenes of remorse and regret balancing out the insanity.
-A visit to the set of Giant finds only a hollowed out structure, they find Ortega's burnt to the ground, and no matter how hard they try they just can't seem to capture the old thunder.
+Originally called Proof, somehow, Steven Spielberg saw it, liked it, and helped finance its expansion into a feature length film.
+And as you watch the end results, part of it will make you laugh -- trying to water-ski the Caddy behind a train comes to mind, and I really like the way Dorman carries the comatose Lester everywhere so he won't miss anything.
+But there's also a heavy sense of melancholy as there are just as many scenes of remorse and regret balancing out the insanity.
+A visit to the set of Giant finds only a hollowed out structure; they find Ortega's burnt to the ground; and no matter how hard they try they just can't seem to recapture the old thunder.
 And for once Phillip's words ring true:

 "You're only 18 once, like you're only a virgin once."